zebmason/GoFRefactored/README.md

 for each Design Pattern.
 The code has been altered to ensure that it compiles and then all template definitions have been transformed into normal classes to overcome a limitation of the parser.
-The output report has had various of its images of the graphs taken for this article and, where it warns of a cycle in the graph, the corresponding example has been analysed and potentially refactored.
+The output report has had various of its images of the graphs taken for this article and, where it warns of a cycle in the graph, the corresponding example has been analysed and refactored.
 Cycles are observed in the graphs for

 * Creational Patterns : [Singleton](./README.md#singleton)
 * Structural Patterns : [Composite](./README.md#composite), [Facade](./README.md#facade)